smmartin44/mi449-honors-option/README.md

 the same format so it would work well for a component.

 ### To-Do Notes for 2/10
-- Write code for the 5 separate page outlines, get familiar with React
+- Linking between 2 pages
-- Create component for header/navbar, footer
+- Create component for header
 - Create light wireframes for future development
+- Research some ways to deploy a React website (Netlify) -- document what the process would look like (stretch goal)